Malmö: Other sights

 The beach Ribersborg, by locals usually called Ribban, south-west of the harbor area, is a man-made shallow beach, stretching along Malmö's coastline.
 Despite Malmö's chilly climate, it is sometimes referred to as the "Copacabana of Malmö".
 It is the site of Ribersborgs open-air bath, opened in the 1890s.

 The long boardwalk at the Western Harbor, Scaniaparken and Daniaparken, has become a favorite summer hang-out for the people of Malmö and is a popular place for bathing.
 The harbor is particularly popular with Malmö's vibrant student community and has been the scene of several impromptu outdoor parties and gatherings.

 Annual events

 In the third week of August each year a festival, Malmöfestivalen, fills the streets of Malmö with different kinds of cuisines and events.

 BUFF International Film Festival, an international children and young people's film festival, is held in Malmö every March.

 Nordisk Panorama Film Festival, a film festival for short and documentary films by filmmakers from the Nordic countries, is held every September.

 Malmö Arab Film Festival (MAFF), the largest Arabic film festival in Europe, is held in Malmö.

+The Conference is an international two-day gathering in Malmö with 1000 participants.
+Speakers from all over the world, representing a wide range of disciplines are invited.
+The first edition of The Conference was in 2011 and before that it was called Moving Images (started 2005).

 The Nordic Game conference takes place in Malmö every April/May.
 The event consists of conference itself, recruitment expo and game expo and attracts hundreds of "gamedev" (game development) professionals every year.

 Malmö also hosts other 3rd party events that cater to all communities that reside in Malmö, including religious and political celebrations.